rust-lang/api-guidelines/style/naming/containers.md

-% Common container/wrapper methods [RFC]
+% Common container/wrapper methods [FIXME: needs RFC]

 Containers, wrappers, and cells all provide ways to access the data they enclose.
 Accessor methods often have variants to access the data